 If inflation is caused by wage inflation (e.g. powerful unions bargaining for higher real wages), then limiting wage growth can help to moderate inflation.
-Lower wage growth helps to reduce cost push inflation, and helps to moderate demand pull inflation.
+Lower wage growth will reduce the costs for firms and lead to less excess demand in the economy.

-However, as the UK discovered in the 1970s, it can be difficult to control inflation through incomes policies, especially if the unions are powerful.
+However, as the UK discovered in the 1970s, it can be difficult to control inflation through income policies, especially if the unions are powerful.
 Also, wage control requires widespread co-operation in the economy, but if firms are facing labour shortages they will be more concerned to get the workers, even if they have to exceed government wage controls.

-- Control of money being created by government
+- Control of money being created by the government

-However, in practise, the link between money supply and inflation is less strong.
+However, in practice, the link between money supply and inflation is less strong.

 In a period of hyperinflation, conventional policies may be unsuitable.
 Expectations of future inflation may be hard to change.
 When people have lost confidence in a currency, it may be necessary to introduce a new currency or use another like the dollar (e.g. Zimbabwe hyperinflation).

-Cost push inflation (e.g. rising oil prices can lead to inflation, but, also lower growth.
-This is the worst of both worlds, and is more difficult to control without leading to lower growth.
+Cost-push inflation (e.g. due to rising oil prices) can lead to inflation and lower growth.
+This is the worst of both worlds and is more difficult to control without leading to lower growth.
 In 2022 the world saw a rise in cost-push inflation due to rising energy prices and the end of Covid lockdown causing supply shortages.

 Cost-push inflation is more difficult to reduce because it is fundamentally caused by supply problems.
 Raising interest rates is a blunt tool and likely to cause unacceptably lower growth.
 This is why Central Banks tend to tolerate a higher rate of cost-push inflation and hope it is short-lived.
 In the long-term we can try and tackle the supply issues, such as more flexible labour markets, stock-piling oil reserves to deal with crises and policies to increase competitiveness.